agentic-rag-camelai-astronaut

 Time: 45 minLevel: IntermediateOpen in Colab

 Unlike traditional RAG techniques, which passively retrieve context and generate responses, agentic RAG involves active decision-making and multi-step reasoning by the chatbot.
-This approach allows the bot to dynamically interact with various data sources, adapt its behavior based on context, and perform more complex tasks autonomously.
+Instead of just fetching data, the chatbot makes decisions, dynamically interacts with various data sources, and adapts based on context, giving it a much more dynamic and intelligent approach.

-In this tutorial, we’ll develop a Discord chatbot using agentic RAG principles.
-The bot will use:
+In this tutorial, we’ll develop a fully functional chatbot using Qdrant, CAMEL-AI, and OpenAI.

 Workflow Overview